fastlane/docs/docs/actions.md

   `between` | Array containing two Git revision values between which to collect messages, you mustn't use it with :commits_count key at the same time
-  `commits_count` | Number of commits to include in changelog, you mustn't use it with :between key at the same time `pretty` | The format applied to each commit while generating the collected value `tag_match_pattern` | A glob(7) pattern to match against when finding the last git tag `match_lightweight_tag` | Whether or not to match a lightweight tag when searching for the last one `include_merges` | Whether or not to include any commits that are merges
+  `commits_count` | Number of commits to include in changelog, you mustn't use it with :between key at the same time `pretty` | The format applied to each commit while generating the collected value `date_format` | The date format applied to each commit while generating the collected value `tag_match_pattern` | A glob(7) pattern to match against when finding the last git tag `match_lightweight_tag` | Whether or not to match a lightweight tag when searching for the last one `include_merges` | Whether or not to include any commits that are merges